-Line 10 - Total pass-through entity election tax due Add lines 7 and 9 and enter here.
+Line 13 - Total nonresident tax Add lines 9 and 12.

-Line 11 - Distributable cash flow limitation Electing PTEs may elect to use the distributable cash flow method to limit the tax which must be paid by the Electing PTE.
-See the DISTRIBUTABLE CASH FLOW LIMITATION WORKSHEET (11A).
-If the distributable cash flow is less than the tax, the required payment is limited to the amount determined by the distributable cash flow method.
+Line 14 - Distributable cash flow limitation PTEs may elect to use the distributable cash flow method to limit the nonresident tax which must be paid by the PTE.
+See the DISTRIBUTABLE CASH FLOW LIMITATION WORKSHEET (9A).
+If the distributable cash flow is less than the nonresident tax, the required payment is limited to the amount determined by the distributable cash flow method.

-DISTRIBUTABLE CASH FLOW LIMITATION WORKSHEET (11A)
+DISTRIBUTABLE CASH FLOW LIMITATION WORKSHEET (9A)

-(Complete this worksheet only if using the distributable cash flow limitation.)
+(Complete this worksheet only if using the distributable cash flow limitation.) $% \label{eq:complete}$

-- A. Pass-through entity's taxable income.
-(Enter amount from Form 511, line 2.) - C. Cash receipts for the tax year that are not includable in the gross income of the Electing PTE including capital contributions and loan proceeds.
-(Enter any cash receipts received by the Electing PTE that were not included in gross income including capital contributions and loan proceeds.)..... - D. Amounts allowable to the Electing PTE for the tax year as deductions for depreciation, amortization and depletion.
-(Enter the allowable depreciation, amortization and/or depletion used as a deduction from the Electing PTE's taxable income.) - E. The decrease, if any, in the Electing PTE's liability reserve as of the end of the tax year.
-(If the Electing PTE has established a liability reserve, enter the amount that represents the decrease, if any, in this reserve account.
-Liability reserve means accrued unpaid liabilities that are not deductible in computing taxable income.)... - F. Total.
-(Add lines B through E.)

-- I. Distributable cash flow.
-(Add lines G and H, and subtract the total from line F.) - Members' tax previously paid.
-(Enter all members' estimated tax paid with Forms 510D or 510E.) - K. Distributable cash flow limitation.
-(Subtract line J from line I. If less than 0, enter 0.). . . .
+- A. Total distributive or pro rata share of income.
+(Enter amount from Form 510, line 2.) - B. Line A adjusted, in the case of a PTE using the accrual method of accounting to report federal taxable income, to reflect the amount of taxable income that would have been reported under the cash method of accounting (if the PTE is not using the accrual method of accounting to report federal taxable income, enter amount from Line A)...... - C. Cash receipts for the tax year that are not includable in the gross income of the PTE including capital contributions and loan proceeds.
+(Enter any cash receipts received by the PTE that were not included in gross income including capital contributions and loan proceeds.)..... - D. Amounts allowable to the PTE for the tax year as deductions for depreciation, amortization and depletion.
+(Enter the allowable depreciation, amortization and/or depletion used as a deduction from federal taxable income.) - E. The decrease, if any, in the PTE's liability reserve as of the end of the tax year.
+(If the PTE has established a liability reserve, enter the amount that represents the decrease, if any, in this reserve account.
+Liability reserve means accrued unpaid liabilities that are not deductible in computing taxable income.) - F. Total.
+(Add lines B through E.) - G. Cash expenditures for the tax year that are not deductible in computing the taxable income of the PTE.
+(Do not include distributions to members.
+Enter any cash expenditures that are not deducted when computing taxable income for the PTE.
+Items such as distributions to members are not included in this amount.). - H. The increase, if any, in the PTE's liability reserve as of the end of the tax year.
+(If the PTE has established a liability reserve, enter the amount that represents the increase, if any, in this reserve account.
+Liability reserve means accrued unpaid liabilities that are not deductible in computing taxable income.)... - I. Total distributable cash flow.
+(Add lines G and H, and subtract the total from line F.) \ldots - J. Total percentage of ownership (or profit/ loss sharing if applicable) by nonresident.
+(Enter the sum of the percentages from Form 510, lines 5 and 10..... - L. Nonresident tax previously paid.
+(Enter all nonresident estimated tax paid with Forms 510/511D or 510/511E.)....